moonbeam-foundation/xcm-sdk/mkdocs/docs/reference/mrl.md

 # Moonbeam MRL SDK Reference

 A new module, `@moonbeam-foundation/mrl-sdk`, has been added to the Moonbeam SDK to support transfers between chains from the Polkadot ecosystem and external chains from outside the Polkadot ecosystem.
-MRL stands for Moonbeam Routed Liquidity.
-It allows liquidity from any blockchain connected to Moonbeam to be seamlessly routed to Polkadot parachains.
-This is achieved through technologies like General Message Passing (GMP), Polkadot's Cross-Consensus Message Passing (XCM), and XCM-enabled ERC-20 tokens (XC-20s).

 For more details, refer to the [MRL Documentation](https://docs.moonbeam.network/builders/interoperability/mrl/){target=\_blank}.

-This SDK aims to simplify this process, abstracting away the complexities of integrating the GPM providers, building the XCM messages, and executing the remote execution messages.
+The MRL SDK simplifies the process of routing liquidity from various blockchains into the Polkadot ecosystem by providing a set of tools and functions that abstract away the complexities of cross-chain communication, by leveraging GMP, XCM, and XC-20s.

 To use it, chains are configured following an iterface which contains all the necessary information to perform the transfers.